zeek/zeek-docs/doc/quickstart.rst

 * :samp:`{$PREFIX}/bin/`

   This directory contains all the binaries that get installed as part of Zeek installation.
-Few important ones you should know about are:
+A few important ones you should know about are:

   * :program:`zeek`